igarza99tom/airball-shot-tracker/README.md

 ## Installation

-Visit [app-url] on your mobile device and use the browser's "Add to Home Screen" option.
+Visit <https://airball-st.web.app> on your mobile device and use the browser's "Add to Home Screen" option.

 ## Local Development